-Yes in would, in theory.
-It would work till the sun when behind a cloud and then it would stop working……
+Yes it would, in theory.
+It would work till the sun went behind a cloud and then it would stop working……

 It just cheaper and easier to buy a generator and solar panels that comes ready to go.
 Than having to purchase solar panels, an inverter, batteries all the wiring etc separately.
 Then have to wire it all up and fit it together!